 A person in whom all physical life has ceased; decedent.

 The disposition of human remains without a formal viewing or funeral ceremony.
 Also known as direct burial or direct cremation..

 The excavation or opening of an occupied burial site with regulatory and family written authorization, and the removal of the remains to be re-interred in another location.

 The means of laying human remains to rest.
 Methods of disposition may include earth burial, entombment in a crypt, cremation, etc.

 One who is trained and licensed in the surgical procedure of disinfecting or preserving deceased human bodies by the injection or application of preservatives and antiseptics.

 The process by which a trained and licensed embalmer chemically treats a body to reduce the presence and growth of microorganisms, retard organic decomposition and restore an acceptable physical appearance.
 Embalming offers temporary preservation of a deceased person’s body and allows for funerals to be held several days after the death has occurred by keeping the body in a viewable state.

-The placement of human remains in a crypt; see also crypt.
+The placement of a casketed body into a mausoleum or lawn crypt; see also crypt.

-A form of public speaking at funerals or memorials used to honor and pay respect to the deceased.
+A form of public speaking at funerals or memorials used to honor and pay respect to the person who has died.